soumyarmardur/My-Projects/README.md

 ### Projects
 Problem Statement | Description
 ------------ | -------------
+Employee Attrition Prediction | This project is regarding retaining outstanding employees.
+You can analyze all relevant employee data and develop focused employee retention programs.
+Loan Aproval Prediction | This project is regarding automating the loan eligibility process based on customer detail provided using ML.
-Employee Attrition Prediction | Content from cell 2 Loan Aproval Prediction | Content in the second column No Show Appointment Prediction | Content in the second column No Show Appointment Prediction | Content in the second column
+No Show Appointment Prediction | Content in the second column No Show Appointment Prediction | Content in the second column